 Fitting clear aligner treatment into your budget can feel like a puzzle, so cost might be one of the first and only factors you analyze.
 While each company has different prices, they all offer their own unique advantages, so it’s important to measure them against your goals and financial circumstances.
 Choose Byte and you’ll get a reasonably affordable option from a company that doesn’t compromise on quality and claims an average treatment plan length of just 4–5 months.

 While it’s tempting to choose a company solely based on price, it shouldn’t be the only factor in your decision.
-Clear aligner systems are multifaceted and vary not just in price, but also in effectiveness, convenience, appearance, and customer support.
+Clear aligner systems are multifaceted and vary not just in price, but also in scope of treatment, convenience, appearance, and customer support.
 Look for a treatment that doesn’t just match your budget, but also delivers the results you want in the other four categories.
 Lay out your priorities, then measure each company against them, and soon you’ll be taking the first steps toward your ideal smile.

 Frequently Asked Questions